DevCheckOG/DevCheckOG/README.md

 <img src="https://github.com/thrushlang/.github/blob/main/assets/logos/thrushlang-fullname.png" alt="Thrush Programming Language Logo" style="width: 100%; height: 100%;">

 The Thrush Programming Language.
 A general-purpose, statically typed systems programming language for writing verbose, precise, and fast code.
-Developed from scratch, using only code generators such as GCC and LLVM to produce optimal machine code for various targets and enable cross-compilation.
+Developed from scratch, using only code generators such as GCC and LLVM to produce optimal machine code for various targets and enable cross-compilation out of the box.

 <div align="center">
 	<h3 align="center">